Covid 19 vaccine booster change sparks confusion in Bay of Plenty - NZ Herald

 "Most people don't get too extreme, but you get the odd one that does."

-He said vaccinators were blamed for decisions and guidelines out of their control.
+He said vaccinators were being blamed for decisions and guidelines out of their control.

 "When people ring us two minutes after it's been announced, we're still trying to understand it ourselves."